bmadone/senior-software-engineer/topics/ood.md

     - How do you explain the phrase "Duplication is far cheaper than the wrong abstraction."?
 * What are Cross-cutting concerns?
 What does coarse-grained and fine-grained responsibility mean?

-### OOD Questions

-* What is abstraction?
-What are the differences between abstraction, encapsulation, and information hiding?
-* What is Coupling?
-How does abstraction affect coupling?
-* What is Cohesion?
-Is this value the reciprocal of Coupling?
-* Separation of concerns
-    - What it is?
-    - What are the benefits of following this principle?
-    - What do horizontal and vertical separation of concerns mean?
-    - Is vertical separation possible without horizontal and vice versa?
-    - How is it associated with the Single Responsibility Principle and with cohesion?
-* Simplicity
-    - How does Rich Hickey in his report "Simple Made Easy" describe the difference between Simple and Easy?
-Why in the first place is it striving for simplicity, and not for ease?
-    - What is the KISS principle?
-    - How does KISS help in building mental models?
-What is the value of these models?
-    - How can participating in the development of business requirements help follow KISS?
-    - When is abstraction contrary to KISS?
-    - Why inheritance can lead to violation of KISS?
-    - What is the principle of YAGNI?
-How does it compare with the KISS principle?
-* DRY
-    - What is the main idea of ​​the DRY principle?
-    - How is the principle related to Cohesion?
-    - How is the principle related to the principle of SRP?
-    - Why is this principle inextricably linked with SPOT (Single point of truth)?
-    - What are some examples of code duplication that do not violate DRY?
-    - What are some examples of copying business logic code that also do not violate DRY?
-    - How can following the DRY principle lead to a violation of KISS?
-    - How can following the DRY principle lead to Premature Generalization?
-    - Why, when trying to remove duplication, when there are still few repetitions of this code (up to 4-5), we can easily make a mistake and choose the wrong refactoring method?
-What is the analogy with statistics?
-    - How do you explain the phrase "Duplication is far cheaper than the wrong abstraction."?
-* What are Cross-cutting concerns?
-What does coarse-grained and fine-grained responsibility mean?

 ### links